 There is evidence that regenerative organic livestock farming, although still debated, is carbon negative so look for pasture-raised regenerative and organic producers.

 Don’t Eat too Much

 Easier said than done right?
 Well not really.
 If you eat a real whole food diet, your food takes longer to digest and you won’t be hungry all the time.
 Unless you’re a long-distance running or cycling enthusiast like me.
 I’ve made peace with the fact that hungry is my normal state as I tend to run out of things to eat during the day during peak training times.

 Eating just enough is a great way to manage your environmental impact so if you struggle with overeating perhaps it will help to think about the strain it puts on the natural world.
 I know mental health can also play an important role in how much we eat as there are many people who struggle with emotional overeating, but once you start the habit it becomes easier.

 A great tip is to make sure you sit down at a table, with other people for each meal.
-That means that you’re paying attention to what you’re doing and not just mindlessly shuffling grub down your throat while sitting at your desk or in front of the telly – yes I’m guilty of this too!
-Having smaller plates also helps to reduce portion size.
+That means that you’re paying attention to what you’re doing and not just mindlessly eating away while sitting at your desk or in front of the telly – yes I’m guilty of this too!
+Having smaller plates also help to reduce portion size.

 Portion control in our house is very important, especially when it comes to things like rice and pasta as it’s very starchy.
 I usually get the scale-out for those items to make sure I don’t cook too much as I can’t stomach throwing food away so will end up eating it all!